 Based on these insights, we are the first to construct a time series for selection over the business cycle.
-For this purpose, we use the IAB Job Vacancy Survey which is an annual representative survey of up to 14,000 German establishments.19 Firms are asked about the number of suitable applicants for their last realised hire.
+For this purpose, we use the IAB Job Vacancy Survey which is an annual representative survey of up to 14,000 German establishments (for more information on the dataset, see Appendix B.1).
+Firms are asked about the number of suitable applicants for their last realized hire.
 The question is well in line with our model.
-Given that firms are asked about the number of suitable applicants,20 firms must have screened these candidates in some way (e.g. by checking the application package or by inviting the applicant for an interview).
-The number of suitable applicants therefore is a natural proxy for the number of contacts a firm has made for the last hire.
-Thus, we can calculate the average probability of a worker (who got in contact with a firm) to be selected as the inverse of the number of suitable applicants for the illustration purposes and only discuss the qualitative response.
+Given that firms are asked about the number of suitable applicants, firms must have screened these candidates in some way (e.g. by checking the applicants, firms must have screened these candidates in some way (e.g. by checking the applicants, therefore, is a natural proxy for the number of contacts a firm has made for the last hire.
+Thus, we can calculate the average probability of a worker (who got in contact with a firm) to be selected as the inverse of the number of suitable applicants for the last hire.
+Note that the IAB Job Vacancy